Learning low-rank latent mesoscale structures in networks

-\commHL{ Our discussion in the previous paragraph suggests an important question.
-When reconstructing a sparse network using a network dictionary, how much reconstruction accuracy should we expect as a baseline?
-More generally, if we have a network dictionary that is effective at approximating the mesoscale patches of a network, how much reconstruction accuracy {do we} expect?
+The above discussion suggests an important question: If a network dictionary is effective at approximating the mesoscale patches of a network, what reconstruction accuracy does one expect?
 In the present paper, we state and prove a novel theorem that answers this question.
-Specifically, we prove mathematically that a global Jaccard reconstruction error of a weighted reconstructed network (i.e., without thresholding edge weights as in Figure~\ref{fig:network_recons}) is upper-bounded by the mean approximation error of the {mesoscale patches {(i.e., $k$-node subgraphs)} of a network by} the $k$-path latent motifs divided by $2(k-1)$.
-See Section~\ref{sec:SI_NDR} and Theorem~\ref{thm:NDL} in our SI for precise statements of the relevant definitions and the mathematical result.}
+Specifically, we prove mathematically that a {Jaccard reconstruction error} of a weighted reconstructed network (i.e., without thresholding edge weights as in Figure~\ref{fig:network_recons}) is upper-bounded by the mean approximation error of the mesoscale patches (i.e., $k$-node subgraphs) of a network by the $k$-path latent motifs divided by $2(k - 1)$.
+See {Appendix}~\ref{sec:SI_NDR} and Theorem~\ref{thm:NDL} in the SI for precise statements of the relevant definitions and the mathematical result.